righettod/toolbox-codescan/README.md

 🐜 Leaks will be stored in files `leaks-gitfiles.json` and `leaks-sourcefiles.json`.

 💡 This [script](https://github.com/righettod/toolbox-pentest-web/blob/master/scripts/generate-report-gitleaks.py) can be used to obtains an overview of the leaks identified and stored into the files `leaks-*.json`.
+It is imported as the file `/scripts/report-secrets.sh`.

 💻 Usage & Example: